When is London Marathon 2025? Start times, route, prize money and elite fields

 What is the women’s elite field?

-The three fastest women in history will all line up, with Olympic champion Sifan Hassan and Tigst Assefa, the second-fastest woman and previous world record holder, in action.
+Olympic champion Sifan Hassan and Tigst Assefa, the second-fastest woman and previous world record holder, will be in action.
 World record holder Ruth Chepngetich and the reigning champion Peres Jepchirchir had to withdraw two weeks before the race.

 The British contingent will feature Eilish McColgan, a European medallist across 3,000m, 5,000m, and 10,000m, making her debut at the race 29 years after her mother, Liz, won it.